 Some people think that starting hospice is a last resort, that it means they're giving up on life.
 Some think that hospice means a lower level of medical care.
 But hospice is simply a type of care that focuses on the quality of your life instead of on continuing with treatment to prolong your life.

-During the often difficult last stages of a serious illness, many people feel that they have lost control over their lives and over what will happen to them.
+The last stages of a serious illness can be hard.
+You may feel like you have lost control over your life and what will happen to you.